Aylin1360/Google-ABND-Projects/Pets-App/README.md

-# PetsApp
+# Pets App
-It helps you with keeping track of shelter animals.Database project.Made for Google's android basics nanodegree.
+It helps you with keeping track of shelter animals.
+Made for Google's android basics nanodegree.

 ## Deployment
 Download or Clone this repo, choose your device and run it.